-The following table sets forth information about the Company's equity compensation plans as of December 31, 2010.
+The following table sets forth information about the Company's equity compensation plans as of December 31, 2012.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) (c)
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 1,414,930(1) \$ 11.59(2) 5,085,209 Equity compensation plans not approved by security holders - - - Total 1,414,930 5,085,209(3)

-Equity compensation

-plans approved by

-security holders 1,430,840(1) \$ 9.58(2) 1,580,818

-Equity compensation plans not approved by security holders

-Total 1,430,840 1,580,818(3)

-10(01 1,450,040 1,000,010(0)

-(1) Includes 369,663 shares of performance stock that have been granted but remain unvested as of December 31, 2010.
+(1) Includes 174,598 shares of performance stock and 97,134 shares of time-vested stock or restricted stock units that have been granted but remain unvested as of December 31, 2012.
+The Company has no other securities to be issued upon exercise of outstanding options, warrants, or rights.